The other major events of the year

 Monte-Carlo Jazz Festival

-From 9 November to 4 December 2022, the Principality becomes the focus of the jazz world with the Monte-Carlo Jazz Festival in the unique setting of the Opéra Garnier.
-The festival promises a blend of tradition and new musical inspirations from every corner of the world, with an emphasis on creativity.
+From 20 November to 1 December 2024, the Principality is set to become the focus of the jazz world with the Monte-Carlo Jazz Festival in the idyllic setting of the Opéra Garnier.
+The Festival promises a blend of tradition and new musical inspirations from every corner of the world, with an emphasis on creativity.

 The aim was to take up residence in a unusual setting, for a celebration of contemporary music like jazz or rock.

-From the start, over a hundred of the top names in jazz performed at the Opéra Garnier, including Herbie Hancock, Gregory Porter, Chick Corea, Diana Krall, Sonny Rollins, and Mélody Gardot.
+Since the Festival’s creation, over a hundred of the top names in jazz have performed at the Opéra Garnier, including Herbie Hancock, Gregory Porter, Chick Corea, Diana Krall, Sonny Rollins, and Mélody Gardot.

 Many of them have gone on to become major stars of the jazz scene, such as Avishai Cohen, Raoul Midon, Roy Hargrove, and Esperanza Spalding.